Ban Huay Lue Luang Bathroom Project – Thailand

 The community will maintain the restrooms.
 Construction and maintenance will be monitored by RPCV Mark Cox, who visits the visit regularly as a part of his regular work.

 96 people will benefit from the project.

 Mark Cox is an Returned Peace Corps Volunteer (RPCV), having finished his two years of Peace Corps Thailand service in April 2010.
 He previously worked in Pa Tan subdistrict, Khun Tan district, Chiang Rai province, and carried out the Pa Taan Daai Bathroom Project – Thailand.

-Mark is currently project manager for a poverty alleviation project being undertaken by Khom Loy Development Foundation in Chiang Rai province.
+Mark is currently the project manager for a poverty alleviation project being undertaken by Khom Loy Development Foundation in Chiang Rai province.